Reconsider your need to travel to Tunisia because of the high threat of terrorist attack.

 Civil unrest and political tension

 Harassment of women, including unwanted physical contact and comments, has been reported.
-Female travellers should adopt sensible precautions when travelling alone or at night.
-See Women.
+Female travellers should take care when travelling alone or at night.

-There continues to be a heightened security presence at border crossings due to the deteriorating security environment in Libya and Algeria.
+There is a heightened security presence at border crossings due to the deteriorating security environment in Libya and Algeria.
 Some crossings may be temporarily closed at short notice, and access is strictly controlled by Tunisian security forces.
-Australian travellers should consult with local authorities before travelling to the border areas with Algeria and Libya as well as consulting the travel advisories for those countries.
+Consult with local authorities and read the travel advisories for Algeria and Libya before deciding whether to travel.

 Permission from Tunisian authorities is required to travel to certain desert areas in the south and you must be accompanied by a licensed guide.

-If you intend to travel into the Sahara, it is a requirement to inform the National Guard Post at Medenine, located 450 kilometres south of Tunis, prior to travel.
+If you intend to travel into the Sahara, it is a requirement that you inform the National Guard Post at Medenine, located 450 kilometres south of Tunis, prior to travel.
 Use of an experienced guide may reduce the risks associated with travel in the Sahara.

 Penalties for some offences, such as murder and rape, include the death penalty.

-Photography of, or near, government buildings, military establishments or other infrastructure is prohibited.
+- photography of, or near, government buildings, military establishments or other infrastructure

 There are conservative standards of dress and behaviour in Tunisia.
 Take care not to offend.
-If you are visiting religious sites and remote areas of Tunisia avoid wearing short-sleeved garments or shorts.
+If you are visiting religious sites or remote areas of Tunisia, avoid wearing short-sleeved garments or shorts.
 Open displays of affection between members of the opposite sex may cause offence.
-Women may be harassed, particularly if unaccompanied.
+Women may be harassed, particularly if they are unaccompanied.

-The Islamic holy month of Ramadan is due to begin in late May 2017.
-During Ramadan, take care to respect religious and cultural sensitivities, rules and customs.
+During the Islamic holy month of Ramadan, take particular care to respect religious and cultural sensitivities, rules and customs.
 Avoid eating, drinking and smoking in public and in the presence of people who are fasting.
-For more information see our Ramadan travel bulletin.

 Information for dual nationals